Area of investment and support

 The scope and what we're doing

-The Infections and Immunity Board (IIB) aims to develop scientific knowledge that extends our understanding of human infectious disease and the role of the immune system in inflammation, immune-mediated disease, and cancer.
+We aim to develop scientific knowledge that transforms our understanding of human infectious disease and the role of the immune system in inflammation, immune-mediated disease, cancer and wider health issues.

-This includes research into human pathogens and their mechanisms of infection, diseases of the human immune system, and conditions where altered immune regulation leads to pathology.
+This includes research into human pathogens and their mechanisms of infection, diseases of the human immune system, conditions where altered immune regulation leads to pathology and other disease states.

 Our science areas